DU-Bii/module-6-Integrative-Bioinformatics/module-6-Integrative-Bioinformatics.md

 ### Pre-requisites

-All participants are encouraged to follow the two inroductory videos, read the review and answer to two simple questions for comprehension in the Paris Diderot course "Moodle" page.
+All participants are encouraged to follow the two introductory videos, read the review and answer to two simple questions for comprehension in the Paris Diderot course "Moodle" page.
 <https://moodlesupd.script.univ-paris-diderot.fr/mod/page/view.php?id=167920>

 ### Skills acquired during this course